When Do Toddlers Stop Napping? Signs And Tips To Manage It

 Nap time becomes less frequent as your child grows.
 The transition from napping to one long sleep during the day usually happens around three to five years of age.
 Parents must keep in mind that the transition should be gradual and daily routines must be adjusted.
 It can be done when the child shows signs of readiness.

-If you are still thinking about when do toddlers stop napping, you should know that it does not have a definite answer as the situation may differ from child to child.
+If you are still asking yourself, “When do toddlers stop napping?” you should know that it does not have a definite answer as the situation may differ from child to child.
 Many external factors play a significant role in disrupting babies’ nap time.
 Also, do keep in mind that if your baby wants to nap by their choice, do not force them out of it as they may get cranky and annoying.

 Infographic: How To Manage Toddler Sleep Once They Stop Napping?